wolftype/versor/README.md

 ---

-If you like mind-numbing functional template metaprogramming, take a look at the code and let me know what you think.
+If you like mind-numbing functional template metaprogramming, take a look at the code and please let me know what you think.
 If you don't, then I wouldn't . . .
 But if you have ideas or questions please do not hesitate to contact me.

 METHODS